tfpf/mersenne-twister/README.md

 * Git ≥ 2.30.2
 * GNU Make ≥ 4.2.1
 * Python ≥ 3.8 and its C headers and library
+* pip ≥ 23.0

+Any compiler other than GCC and Clang should also be okay, because the code is reasonably standard-compliant.
+For instance, it doesn't even assume that the `time` function from `stdlib.h` returns an integer.
+It converts the return value into an integer, because the return type of `time` is implementation-defined.
+(Nevertheless, consider creating an issue if you encounter compiler errors.)

 ## Install for C (and C++)
 The fastest way to install this is to run the following command in a terminal window.